 Road mortality: Florida softshell turtles will sometimes leave their ponds or streams to look for nesting areas or better habitat.
 This leads to crossing roads and highways where they can be struck by cars.

 Habitat loss and degradation: Habitats and nesting areas of Florida softshell turtles have been lost to development and agriculture.
 Runoff and pollution can degrade water quality.
 Fishing lures often attract the attention of softshell turtles, and turtles may ingest hooks which may cause health problems.

 Disease: turtle frasiervirus has impacted the Florida softshell turtle population, although the net effect of this virus is unknown.

 Commercial harvest and sale of wild Florida softshell turtles is prohibited in Florida.

 How You Can Help

-Report any sightings of sick or deceased turtles to the FWC by calling the Turtle Hotline at 352-339-8597, or report any sightings of Florida softshell turtles through the FWC Reporter App.
+Report sick or dead turtles to the FWC by calling the Wildlife Health Hotline at 866-293-9282.

 Turtles can be helped across the road if it is safe to do so, but it’s important to only move the turtle in the direction it was heading and release it once it is safe.
 Turtles should not be translocated, even if it appears there isn’t appropriate habitat for it nearby.

-To avoid spreading the turtle bunyavirus, do not capture and transport Florida softshell turtles, even those that appear healthy, to release turtles at new locations.
+To avoid spreading the turtle frasiervirus, do not capture and transport Florida softshell turtles, even those that appear healthy, to release turtles at new locations.